db0sch/linux_laptops/README.md

 Never tried.
 Might be good.
 But same issues as OpenSuse.
 Not same architecture.
 Might be tricky to get Le Wagon setup to work on it.

 ### Solus
 New.
 Looks promising.
-Never tried though.
+One alumni is using it, works well.
+(just a incompatibility with Ruby 2.3.4 and the kernel, fixed in 2.4.1)

+List of supported device for Solus: https://solus-project.com/articles/hardware/laptops/en/

 ## Resources